Faroe Islands · tool

 Health & Safety

-- Credit/Debit CardsEssentialWidely accepted, but carrying some Danish Kroner (DKK) for smaller purchases or remote areas is advisable.
+- Credit/Debit CardsEssentialWidely accepted, but carrying some Danish Kroner (DKK) is advisable for smaller purchases.

 Destination-specific tips

-- •Tap water is safe and delicious; bring a reusable bottle to refill.
+- •Tap water is safe and excellent to drink; bring a reusable bottle.

 Plan the rest of your Faroe Islands trip